 Whatever you decide to use, just make sure you test it out in a small, inconspicuous area (definitely not the top of the dresser) because it will alter the finish.

 I was happy with how the sample looked so I decided to go for it!
 To start, I just followed the instructions on the can and used this synthetic bristle brush to apply it!

-I tried my best to do long, single strokes but I think I ended up overworking it because it dried very streaky!!
+I tried my best to do long, single strokes but I think I ended up overworking it because, as you can see below, it dried very streaky!!
 Yikes!